TRIQS/nda/README.md

 # nda

-nda is a C++20 library providing an efficient and flexible multi-dimensional array class.
+nda is a C++ library providing an efficient and flexible multi-dimensional array class.
 It is an essential building-block of the TRIQS project.
 Some features include
-* easily store and retrieve arrays to/from hdf5 files using [h5](https://github.com/TRIQS/h5)
+* coded in C++17/20 using concepts
 * expressions are implemented lazily for maximum performance
 * flexible and lightweight view-types
-* matrix class with BLAS backend
+* matrix and vector class with BLAS / LAPACK backend

-Note that this project is currently **alpha** stage.
+* easily store and retrieve arrays to and from hdf5 files using [h5](https://github.com/TRIQS/h5)
+* common mpi functionality using [mpi](https://github.com/TRIQS/mpi)

 ## Simple Example